 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of key vitamins and minerals.
-It provides an in-depth look at recommended intake of magnesium, its effects on health, foods high in magnesium, and any potential health risks of consuming too much magnesium.

 Contents of this article: